renatomaia/coutil/doc/manual.md

 as described below:

 - `"cached"` (default): the last calculated timestamp used to evaluate [time-related events](#systemsuspend-seconds).
-It increases monotonically from some arbitrary point in time (_i.e._, it is not subject to clock drift).
+It increases monotonically from some arbitrary point in time, and is not subject to clock drift.
 - `"updated"`: updates the cached timestamp to reflect the current time, and returns this updated timestamp.
 - `"epoch"`: a timestamp relative to [UNIX Epoch](https://en.wikipedia.org/wiki/Unix_time),